libdwarf

 Each has a set of 6 functions.

-It not likely you will encounter these.
+It not likely you will encounter these four sections.

 This most commonly happens with just-in-time compilation, and someone working on the code wants do debug this on-the-fly code in a situation where nothing can be written to disc, but DWARF can be constructed in memory.